Category: Local concerns

 Red outline is the land around the area of the proposed I-70 interchange at 29 Road that is owned by N70 Tech LLC, whose sole registered agent is local oil and gas consultant and land developer Quintin Shear.
 The City and County are planning a ballot measure to ask area taxpayers to subsidize construction of the interchange.
 The project is expected to cost $80 million and would be split evenly between the City and County.

-The person in Mesa County who stands to benefit the most financially from the proposed 29 Road/I-70 interchange, if it gets built, is the owner of most of the land surrounding the spot where the interchange will be built.
+The person in Mesa County who stands to benefit the most financially from the proposed 29 Road/I-70 interchange, if it gets built, is the owner or owners of most of the land surrounding the spot where the interchange will be built.

 “An accident waiting to happen” – Volunteer says Grand Rivers Humane Society needs reform